movebank/movebank-api-doc/movebank-api.md

 |  2911040|            653|"visible"                           |"boolean"  |
 ```

+These are the event-level attributes associated with the sensor in this study.
 This information can help you evaluate whether a study might be relevant to a given research question, or which event attributes to include in requests for event data.

 ### Get event data from a study
-By default, requests for event data return the event-level dataset (the “tracking data” for location sensors) limited to the variables timestamp, location_lat, location_long, individual_id, tag_id (using internal Movebank identifiers) and including locations not associated with an animal (i.e. there is no `individual_id`) and locations marked as outliers.

 `https://www.movebank.org/movebank/service/direct-read?entity_type=event&study_id=2911040`

 Result